eang16/Wakey/README.md

 Tap on the 'add' button to add a new alarm

-Tap on each of the scheduled alarm to edit it, turns it on/off, or delete it
+Tap on each of the scheduled alarm to edit it, turn it on/off, or delete it

 ![wakey_homescreen](https://user-images.githubusercontent.com/32310896/70289255-0f20fd00-1789-11ea-8d3b-0ce4ce783122.jpg)